Globular cluster distributions as a dynamical probe of dark matter: Results: NGC5846-UDG1

 \subsection{UDG1: discussion and summary tables}

 The left panel of Fig.~\ref{fig:tDF} shows mass models of UDG1.
 The DM density in the core (cusp) model is 4 (10) times the stellar density at $r=2R_{\rm e}$.
-These models fit both kinematics and GC observables, as noted in Sec.~\ref{ss:kin}.
+Both models fit well the GC distribution data; as discussed in Sec.~\ref{ss:kin}, the core model undershoots the stellar LOSVD data, while the cusp model slightly overshoots it.

 The right panel of Fig.~\ref{fig:tDF} shows the local DF time for a $M_{\rm GC}=2\times10^5~M_\odot$ GC on a circular orbit.
-In the NFW profile $\tau_{\rm DF}\propto r^\beta$ with $1.85\lesssim\beta\lesssim2$~\cite{Bar:2021jff}.
+In the NFW profile $\tau_{\rm DF}\propto r^\beta$ with $1.85\lesssim\beta\lesssim2$~\citep[][]{Bar:2021jff}.
 In the Burkert profile $\tau_{\rm DF}$ saturates at small $r$.
 The saturation occurs also in the star-only profile, but at shorter $\tau_{\rm DF}$.
 Using the circular velocity for $V$, the parametric scaling of $\tau_{\rm DF}$ with halo mass is roughly $\tau_{\rm DF}\propto M_h^{0.5}$.
 The precise scaling depends on the details of the velocity distribution of the halo particles, but the point remains that a more massive halo exhibits weaker DF.

 The fact that DF becomes inefficient for a massive halo means that using GC mass segregation to identify the imprint of DM is a delicate game, because the signal disappears if the galaxy contains too much DM.
-The case of UDG1 may be fortunate in this respect~\cite{Liang:2023ryi}: as the right panel of Fig.~\ref{fig:tDF} shows, the stars-only model yields $\tau_{\rm DF}$ that is about a factor of two shorter than the typical ages of the GCs inside the stellar half-light radius, predicting significant mass segregation for GCs with orbits inwards of $r\approx R_{\rm e}$.
-At the same time, DM models that are consistent with stellar kinematics yield $\tau_{\rm DF}$ at $r\approx R_{\rm e}$ that is slightly larger than the probable age of the system, producing mild mass segregation that is ``just right".
+The case of UDG1 may be fortunate in this respect~\citep{Liang:2023ryi}: as the right panel of Fig.~\ref{fig:tDF} shows, the stars-only model yields $\tau_{\rm DF}$ that is about a factor of two shorter than the typical ages of the GCs inside the stellar half-light radius, predicting significant mass segregation for GCs with orbits inwards of $r\approx R_{\rm e}$.
+At the same time, DM models that are consistent with stellar kinematics yield $\tau_{\rm DF}$ at $r\approx R_{\rm e}$ that is slightly larger than the probable age of the system, producing mild mass segregation consistent with the observations.

-\FloatBarrier A summary of the luminosity CDF criterion at $r_\perp=0.5R_{\rm e}$ and $r_\perp=R_{\rm e}$ for most of our semianalytic simulations is given in Tab.~\ref{tab:UDG1summarycore} for the core DM halo model.
+A summary of the luminosity CDF criterion at $r_\perp=0.5R_{\rm e}$ and $r_\perp=R_{\rm e}$ for most of our semianalytic simulations is given in Tab.~\ref{tab:UDG1summarycore}.
 In each entry of the table, the first and second marker ($\X$ or $\V$) denotes success or failure in the luminosity CDF criterion at $r_\perp=0.5R_{\rm e}$ and $r_\perp=R_{\rm e}$, respectively.

 Tab.~\ref{tab:UDG1summarycoreMdot01} repeats the analysis using GC mass loss rate $(dM_{\rm GC}/dt)_{\rm iso}$ that is a factor of ten below that in Eq.~(\ref{eq:Mdotiso}).
 The results are mostly similar to the fiducial implementation, as long as GC initial stretch is not large; in particular, for stretch of 1 or 2, the lowest allowed DM content in the low mass loss runs is the same as in the fiducial runs.
 In the case of stretch 3, however, the DM-free model becomes acceptable at low GC mass loss.
 App.~\ref{a:massloss} shows more comparisons between the fiducial and low mass loss rate results, demonstrating that the main effect of the low mass loss rate is to increase the statistical spread of the evolved GC distributions.